top of page

 Dietary Change

-A shift from the typical Western diet to a more plant-forward and sustainable diet has transformative potential, reducing:
+A shift from the typical Western diet to a more unprocessed, sustainable diet with an emphasis on whole plant-based foods including fruits, vegetables, whole grains, nuts, and legumes, has transformative potential, reducing:

 Planetary Health Plate